nuclearWinters/lerna-monorepo/README.md

-# Relay GraphQL Gateway Monorepo
+# Monorepo with a GraphQL Gateway and Relay specifications

 This project explores microservices as a monorepository.